dominickgrodkowski/PortfolioV2/README.md

 # 💼 PortfolioV2

 ## 📋 Description
-A personal portfolio website showcasing projects, skills, and contact information, built with modern web technologies.
+A personal portfolio website built by Dominick Grodkowski using Next.js, showcasing projects, skills, and contact information.

 ## 🌟 Features
 - 📄 Display of personal projects